Searching for long time scales without fine tuning: Setup

+The width of the support, i.e. where the density of eigenvalues is nonzero, is denoted by $l$.
+This density of eigenvalues, $\rho(\lambda)$, is the spectrum of the interaction matrix $\bm{M}$, and determines the timescales in the system (see Fig.~\ref{fig:setup}(b).)
+Systems with long time scales are defined such that the time scales grow as the system size $N$ {\RV{or faster}}.
+Specifically, we focus on two types of time scales:

-\textit{Longest time scale.} The longest time scale, $\tau_\text{max}$, is the time constant given by the slowest mode of the system, which dominates the dynamics after long enough times.
+\textit{1.
+Longest time scale.} The longest time scale, $\tau_\text{max}$, is the time constant given by the slowest mode of the system, which dominates the dynamics after long enough times after a perturbation (Fig.~\ref{fig:setup}(c)).
 This time scale is determined by the gap, $g_0$, between the largest eigenvalue and the stability threshold, which with our choice of units is $w = 1$.
 Mathematically, we define \beq \tau_\text{max} \equiv \frac{1}{g_0} = \frac{1}{1-\lambda_\text{max}} . \eeq In the thermodynamic limit, the gap is taken to be between the stability threshold and the right edge of the support of the spectral density\footnote{We note that this approximation is not ideal, as the spectral distribution of eigenvalues does not converge uniformly.
-In some cases, the fluctuation of the largest eigenvalue can be more meaningful than the average.}.
+In some cases, the fluctuation of the largest eigenvalue can be more meaningful than the average.} (see Fig.~\ref{fig:setup}(b)).

-\textit{Correlation time.} To get at the correlation time, let's take seriously the idea that the network is driven by noise.
-Then $x(t)$ become a stochastic process, and from Eqs (\ref{eq:lin_dyn_wn}) and (\ref{noise1}) we can calculate the correlation function \beq
+\textit{2.
+Correlation time.} The correlation time scale is the time scale it takes for the system to de-correlate, i.e. the decaying time constant of the correlation function (Fig.~\ref{fig:setup}(d)).
+To get at the correlation time, let's take seriously the idea that the network is driven by noise.
+Then $x(t)$ become a stochastic process, and from Eqs. (\ref{eq:lin_dyn_wn}) and (\ref{noise1}) we can calculate the correlation function \beq

 \eeq The normalized correlation function \beq R_N(t) \equiv \frac{C_N(t)}{C_N(0)} = \frac{\sum_i \tau_i e^{-|t|/\tau_i}}{\sum_i \tau_i} \eeq has the intuitive behavior of starting at $R_N(0) = 1$ and decaying monotonically.
 Then there is a natural definition of the correlation time, by analogy with single exponential decays, \beq \tau_\text{corr}(\lbrace\lambda\rbrace) \equiv \int_0^\infty dt\, R_N(t) = \frac{\sum_i \tau_i^2}{\sum_i \tau_i}. \eeq In the thermodynamic limit, the autocorrelation coefficient $R(t)$ and the correlation time $\tau_\text{corr}$ becomes the ratio of two integrals over the eigenvalue density $\rho(\lambda )$.